rednote-hilab/dots.llm1/README.md

 ### Docker (recommended)

-The docker images are available on Docker Hub as `https://hub.docker.com/repository/docker/rednotehilab/dots1/tags`, based on the official images.
+The docker images are available on [Docker Hub](https://hub.docker.com/repository/docker/rednotehilab/dots1/tags), based on the official images.

 You can start a server via vllm.